secoya/typescript-relay-modern/README.md

 # Relay Modern TodoMVC with TypeScript #

+**DO NOT USE**
+This was an early prototype showing one possible way of making TypeScript with Relay modern working.
+There's a PR incoming into Relay modern allowing a language plugin to make this possible instead.
+See [facebook/relay#2293](https://github.com/facebook/relay/pull/2293) and [relay-tools/relay-compiler-language-typescript](relay-tools/relay-compiler-language-typescript).

 This is an example application showing one of many ways to integrate TypeScript with Relay Modern.

 The application code is copy/pasted from [Relay examples](https://github.com/relayjs/relay-examples) - all copyright on the application code goes to the appropriate copyright holders.